tulasidamarla/algorithms-and-data-structures/alogirthms/README.md

 Merge Sort
 ----------
 Merge sort uses divide and conquer paradigm.
-It operates as follows.
+It operates as follows. <br>
-Divide: Divide the n-element sequence to be sorted into two subsequences of n/2 elements each.
+Divide: Divide the n-element sequence to be sorted into two subsequences of n/2 elements each.<br>
-Conquer: Sort the two subsequences recursively using merge sort.
+Conquer: Sort the two subsequences recursively using merge sort.<br>
-Combine: Merge the two sorted subsequences to produce the sorted answer.
+Combine: Merge the two sorted subsequences to produce the sorted answer.<br>